Yunjia1999/PeopleSea/README.md

 May I remember those people who promised to be with me forever?
-Though I never belong to them.
+Though I belong to none of them.